Do not widow

-Toumaline Very often allows us to discover it in unexpected shades and concentrations of colors, all in the same crystal and sometimes even it reveals its magic, by revealing a cat eye!
-The Tourmaline encompasses a group of minerals full of surprises, which share the same crystal structure but which are distinguished by their chemical and physical properties.
+Toumaline Very often allows us to discover it in unexpected colors and concentrations of colors, all in the same crystal and sometimes even it reveals its magic, by revealing a cat eye!
+The Tourmaline encompasses a group of minerals full of surprises, which share the same crystalline structure but which are distinguished by their chemical and physical properties.
 Once again, we see that nature has many treasures: the same gem can be declined under a thousand and one faces, according to the elements that compose it.

-Small Technical Sheet of a large colorful family
+Small technical sheet of a large colorful family

 Tourmalines are silicates: that is to say composed mainly of silica combined with various metal oxides.
 The diversity of these said elements gives these atypical gems the originality of presenting a gradient of colors.
 Few of the Tourmalines fully monochrome!
 Crystalline structure: A tourmaline crystal is a length prism, the section of which takes the form of a triangle at the rounded ends.
 Tourmalines in the raw state also have vertical streaks on the surface.
-Hardness: on Mohs scale ranging from 1 to 10 (1 for dry soap and 10 for diamonds), tourmaline oscillates between 7 and 7.5, which gives it good stripes.
+Hardness: on Mohs scale ranging from 1 to 10 (1 for dry soap and 10 for diamond), tourmaline oscillates between 7 and 7.5, which gives it good stripes.
 Maintenance tips: We favor cleaning with a soft cloth, soap and lukewarm water.

-Treatments: Just like many gems, it is common for tourmalines to be heated or irradiated, these two processes in no way altering the fact that they are natural.
+Treatments: Just like many gems, it is common for tourmalines to be heated or irradiated, these two processes not altering the fact that they are natural.
 The heating helps reduce too pronounced or poorly distributed shades.
 So a very dark green can become shiny green for example.
 There is also irradiation treatment, which can transform too pale a stone into a gem in vibrant and intense colors.
 In this way, you can go from a bland pink to a sparkling pink.
 Heating and irradiation are the most common treatments in tourmalines, sometimes carried out by nature itself.
-These are common and undetectable processes, which give Tourmaline the opportunity to reveal itself in a more beautiful, more sparkling light, thus taking us into its countless spirals of ever more bright colors!
+These are common and undetectable processes, which give the Tourmaline the opportunity to reveal itself in a more beautiful, more sparkling light, thus taking us into its countless spirals of ever more lively colors!